cingaldson/VR-Interaction-Portfolio/README.md

 A VR story anthology in development for Meta Quest 3.
 Built in Unity, *The Dream Lodge* explores emotionally resonant interaction design through the following systems:

-- Adaptive Mood System: Boombox companion responds to player behavior with mood-based music, animation, and visuals.
+- Adaptive Mood System: Rule-based boombox companion responds to player behavior with mood-based music, animation, and visuals.
 Supports Auto/Manual modes
 - Interactive Book Menu: Realistic book object used as a tactile interface for story selection, designed as a calming narrative ritual
 - Emotional Design: Integrates hand-tracking, gaze, and ambient audio to deepen connection and presence
 - Environmental Storytelling: Weather-changing system blends visuals and sound to reflect emotional tone and pacing